 - The bulk of the Wildebeest Migration takes place in the Serengeti – the second largest land mammal migration on Earth.

 - One of the best places to observe lions in the wild.

 - The Serengeti-Mara Ecosystem is one of the world’s biggest and most protected ecosystems.

-- Short rainy seasons: about October to November and March to April.
+- Rainy seasons: about November to December and April to May.